annazuckerman/specmatch-emp-apf/README.md

 # specmatch-emp-apf
 Summer 2020 Breakthrough Listen Internship project.

-This verions of specmatch-emp uses Cameron Nunez's modifications and additions (stevecroft/bl-interns/cameronn) to Samuel Yee's (samuelyeewl/specmatch-emp) Specmatch-Emp model.
+This verion of specmatch-emp uses Cameron Nunez's modifications and additions (stevecroft/bl-interns/cameronn) to Samuel Yee's (samuelyeewl/specmatch-emp) Specmatch-Emp model.
 Cameron's modifications allowed the model to read in APF spectra instead of Keck HIRES spectra.
-New modifications in this version include use of Jackie Telson's (stevecroft/bl-interns/jackietel) deblazing function written in python instead of the original R deblazing function, modification to allow the script to run on a directory containing spectra of mulitple stars (and output results for each star), slight changes to allow the model to work in my python environment (for example, python verion compatibility issues).
+New modifications in this version include: use of Jackie Telson's (stevecroft/bl-interns/jackietel) deblazing function written in python instead of the original R deblazing function (highly modifed to use a different method of deblazing); modification to allow the script to run on a directory containing spectra of mulitple stars (and output results for each star); new outputs including the normalized, deblazed target, residual between target and linear combination of best matched spectra and registered wavelength scale;  and slight changes to allow the model to work in my python environment (for example, python verion compatibility issues).

 See project write-up for further details about the scripts, data, methods, and (preliminary) results of this project